MikPoik/BotTailor/README.md

 ---

-Built with ❤️ for seamless AI-powered customer engagement.
+Built with ❤️ by BotTailor for seamless AI-powered customer engagement.